Home › Windsor Road (Philo Road to Race Street) Plans

 Below are Windsor Road long term plan milestone dates:

-The signalization of the Windsor Road and Race Street intersection, and pedestrian safety improvements at the Windsor Road and Vine Street intersection near Meadowbrook Park will likely occur under a separate contract sometime in the near future.
+The signalization of the Windsor Road and Race Street intersection, and pedestrian safety improvements at the Windsor Road and Vine Street intersection near Meadowbrook Park will occur during reconstruction of Windsor Road.